kentwilliam/kwcom_node/static/notes/slap-your-software-in-the-face.md

-title: Slap Your Software in the Face
+title: Slap your software in the face
 published: 2017-08-05 09:11:19
 created: 2017-06-18 01:07:06
 updated: 2017-08-05 09:14:32